Nadim-2022/Python_koodit/README.md

 sequenceDiagram
+    loop Daily query
-    Alice->>John: Hello John, how are you?
+        Alice->>Bob: Hello Bob, how are you?
-    John-->>Alice: Great!
-    Alice-)John: See you later!
+        alt is sick
+            Bob->>Alice: Not so good :(
+        else is well
+            Bob->>Alice: Feeling fresh like a daisy
+        end

+        opt Extra response
+            Bob->>Alice: Thanks for asking
+        end
+    end